dart-lang/site-www/src/_guides/language/language-tour.md

 * To load rarely used functionality, such as optional screens and dialogs.

 {{site.alert.warn}}
-  **Only dart2js supports deferred loading.**
+  **Only `dart compile js` supports deferred loading.**
-  Flutter, the Dart VM, and dartdevc don't support deferred loading.
+  Flutter and the Dart VM don't support deferred loading.
-  For more information, see
+  To learn more, see
   [issue #33118](https://github.com/dart-lang/sdk/issues/33118) and
   [issue #27776.](https://github.com/dart-lang/sdk/issues/27776)
 {{site.alert.end}}